CodeMouse92/quantified-task-management/README.md

 Read more about [The Stability Measures](/measures/stability.html)

+### Rules

+When implementing Quantified Tasks on a team, there are a few simple rules you should abide by.
+These are outlined in [Rules](/rules.html).

 ## FAQ

 > Is the Quantified Tasks technique compatible with Agile, Scrum, and/or Kanban?